MelAGndy/master/README.md

 # master

-churn/ Random Forest and Desiscion Tree to discover underlying patters causatial to turnover or retention of employees.
+churn/ Random Forest and Desiscion Tree to discover any underlying causatial patterns to turnover or retention of employees.